lupyuen/lupyuen.github.io/src/visual.md

 _Why the full path "/dev/sensor/sensor_baro0"?
 Why not just "baro0"?_

-Call me stupendously stubborn, but I think it might be better for learners to discover the full path of NuttX Sensors?
+Call me stupendously stubborn, but I think it might be better for learners to see the full path of NuttX Sensors?

 So we have a better understanding of NuttX Sensors and how to troubleshoot them.